ucomignani/SATMiner/java-generator/README.txt

-SAT generator for frequent sequence mining problem and RLT/RQL
+SAT generator for frequent sequence mining problem and RLT/SATQL
 - can output DIMACS format
 - can output solutions using SAT4J
 Usage:
-java -jar /path/to/SATMiner-xxxxx-jar-with-dependecies.jar -help or (to use with jdbc for rql queries) java -cp yourjdbcdriver.jar:/path/to/SATMiner-xxxxx-jar-with-dependecies.jar dag.satmining.run.Main -help
+java -jar /path/to/SATMiner-xxxxx-jar-with-dependecies.jar -help or (to use with jdbc for satql queries) java -cp yourjdbcdriver.jar:/path/to/SATMiner-xxxxx-jar-with-dependecies.jar dag.satmining.run.Main -help

 Compiling: